codedbyfrancis/edncr/README.md

 ## New Table and Column

-Run: supabase db diff --use-migra new_table_column -f new_table_column
+Run: supabase db diff --use-migra new_table_column -f new_table_column.sql